pyiron/ironflow/README.md

 The model itself, `HasSession`, is just a driver for a single ryven `Session`, with some helpful tools like the ability to easily register new nodes.
 The only ryven element we currently extend is the `Node` class, as discussed above; other components are just imported directly from `ryvencore` in `ironflow.model.__init__`.

-The gui inherits from a drives the model.
+The gui inherits from and drives the model, and is broken down into three screens: workflows (which allow you to manipulate the model), browser (which wraps the project browser from `pyiron_gui`), and a log.
-The visual elements of the gui are broken down into subcomponents like the toolbar, a panel with a visual representaiton of the graph, a place to show the node representations, etc.
+Inside the workflows screen, visual elements of the gui are broken down into subcomponents like the toolbar, a panel with a visual representation of the graph, a place to show the node representations, etc.
 We avoid listing them all here because what's included and how it's laid out is still in flux.
-The key conceptual bit is that these various sub-components do not rely directly on eachother's internal implementation, they go through the gui as an intermediary.
+The key conceptual bit is that these various sub-components do not rely directly on each other's internal implementation, they go through the workflow screen as an intermediary where necessary.